 This health services research will assist in informing the strategic direction of cancer services and health organisations within Australia’s health care system and globally with New Zealand Collaborators.
 Funding has been received for an international collaboration between University of Auckland, New Zealand and Brisbane, Australia for a large Australian health services study commencing in 2019.
 Dr Reid has presented her research nationally and internationally and is currently a national and international reviewer for reputable nursing journals from Australia, Europe and USA.

-Carol is currently a Visiting Research Scholar at Princess Alexandra and Royal Brisbane & Women’s Hospitals.
+Carol is currently a member of the Sunshine Coast Health Institute (SCHI), Visiting Research Scholar at Princess Alexandra and Royal Brisbane & Women’s Hospitals.
 She is a board member of the Phi Delta-At-Large Chapter for the Honor Society of Nursing, Sigma Theta Tau International and a committee member for the Centaur Memorial Fund for Nurses.
+Carol has developed a team of researchers to undertake health services research in Hepatitis C and Alcohol use.

 - Higher Education Academy (SFHEA), Senior Fellow (2018)

-- Sigma Theta Tau International Phi Delta-At-Large Chapter (STTI) Secretary, Board Member, Governance Committee
+- Sigma Theta Tau International Phi Delta-At-Large Chapter (STTI), Board Member and Governance Committee.

 - Centaur Memorial Fund for Nurses, Management Committee Member